cw1998/wme-datasets/README.md

 * Jekyll

 ## Running the project
-You must first install the required Node modules by running `npm install` or `npm install -g`.
+You must first install the required Node modules by running `npm install` or `npm install -g` and required Gems using `bundle update`.

 To run the project, run `gulp` from the project root.
 If you are on Windows, you will need to tweak the gulpfile slightly to allow Jekyll to execute.
 Change `jekyll` to `jekyll.bat`.